OasisLMF/Workshop2019/README.md

 #### Exercise 1: Exposure data in OED and the Oasis FM.
 In this exercise you will create and validate some exposure in OED format.
 For the exercise details, go to the exercise_1 Jupyter notebook.
+##### Excercise goals:
+- Understand the basic structure of the OED format.
+- Use Python code to create exposure data.
+- Use the Oasis MDK to run deterministic analyses for direct and reinsurance contracts.

 #### Exercise 2: Running a model in the Oasis MDK.
 In this exercise you will look at the various files that constitute an Oasis model, then run an analysis using the MDK.
 For the exercise details, go to the exercise_2 Jupyter notebook.
+##### Exercise goals:
+- Understand the Oasis model files.
+- Use Python code to view the model files for an example model.
+- Use the Oasis MDK to create exposure and run deterministic analyses for direct and reinsurance contracts.

 #### Exercise 3: Running a model in the Oasis API.
 In this exercise you will run an analysis using the Oasis API.
 First, we need to start the API by running the following commands: